kotp/rlcw/README.txt

 == REQUIREMENTS:

 * See Required files
-        gtk2   vr/clipboard
-   Requirements based on operating platform.
+        gtk2 - for clipboard function in Linux vr/clipboard - for clipboard function in MS Windows Requirements based on operating platform.
    MacOS requires pbcopy to be installed.
+(Probably already installed on your system.

 == INSTALL: